ankita34359/React.js-Concepts-and-Projects/03_Lecture/03_Lecture_Notes.md

 ### What is Bootstrap?

 Bootstrap is a popular open-source CSS framework that helps developers quickly design responsive and mobile-first websites.
 It provides a collection of pre-built CSS classes and JavaScript components that you can use to create a professional-looking website without writing a lot of custom CSS.

+## Key Features:

+- **Responsive Grid System:** Helps in creating layouts that adjust to different screen sizes.
+- **Pre-designed Components:** Includes buttons, forms, navigation bars, modals, and more.
+- **Customization:** You can easily customize the default Bootstrap styles.